 From the drippings in the pan, skim off and discard all but 2 T of the chicken fat.
 Take a whisk and bring together the contents of the pan, scraping brown bits off the bottom and sides of the pan.
 Pour over the polenta in the middle of the platter.

-* Laurie Colwin was a salt-free cook, the addition of the garlic salt and sea salt are my own.
-While we do not cook with a lot of salt in this house, for our family I felt these additions were needed.
+* Laurie Colwin was a salt-free cook, the addition of the salt is my own.
+While we do not cook with a lot of salt in this house, for our family I felt this addition was desired.
 If you are a salt-free cook, feel free to omit it.

 Cooks Note: The recipe calls for Broccoli Rabe, a delicious, bitter vegetable that can be hard to find.
 I love it, but unfortunately, our fresh market was out when I shopped for this recipe.
 Rather than not make this lovely dish, I substituted spinach and although it is mild with spinach, it was still a wonderful dish.